MdMirzaShihab/techPostGenBackend/README.md

 ## Tasks Checklists

-   - [x] Create base file sructure
+   - [x] Create a base file structure
    - [ ] Write Base contentModel > contentRouter > contentController
    - [ ] Write content generation logic
    - [ ] Update contentModel > contentRouter > contentController to generate content, response and save upon API call
-   - [ ] Create get route to show all contents for content history.
+   - [ ] Create a get route to show all contents for content history.
-   - [ ] Create response controller to handle success and error response
+   - [ ] Create a response controller to handle success and error response
    - [ ] Write Base userModel > userRouter > userController to create user
-   - [ ] Write authRouter for login routes, helper function to create jwt, authController, Auth middleware to check login/logout status.
+   - [ ] Write authRouter for login routes, a helper function to create JWT, authController, and Auth middleware to check login/logout status.
-   - [ ] Save favourites by updating the contentModel and with controller and router.
+   - [ ] Save favourites by updating the contentModel and using the controller and router.
-   - [ ] Custom input by passing as a params to the contentGenerator.js
+   - [ ] Custom input by passing as a param to the contentGenerator.js